rtrlib/rbv/README.md

 host = `0.0.0.0` or specify a distinct interace IP address.
 You may also modify the port, however ports below 1024 need system/root rights!

-Note: for stand-alone server you can also you [python-virtualenv][virtualenv].
+Note: for stand-alone server you can also use [python-virtualenv][virtualenv].

 ## apache integration